-Most of these day trips are offered as organized tours, which is a great option if you are travelling alone as I do.
-In the last two years, I escaped to Hobart twice and spent most of my time exploring the region on organized day trips from Hobart.
+Most of these day trips can also be taken as organised tours, which is a great option if you are travelling alone, as I often do.
+In the last two years, I escaped to Hobart three times and spent most of my time exploring the region on organised day trips.

 Wineglass Bay & Freycinet National Park